the rest of the conference, when they see another participant

-audiences are now moving away from lecture-style presentations.
+are moving away from "talking head" keynote speeches.

 facilitator, Ted Janusz says, "I have learned that